 The opportunity to work with many clients on their data fabric journey continues to drive and inspire us to achieve even greater heights with our solutions.
 We believe the findings of the recent Forrester Data Fabric Wave for 2022 is a clear indication that the efforts we’ve taken to “[ramp up our] fabric offering aggressively” for our clients is delivering on its initial promise: A data fabric that dynamically and intelligently orchestrates governed data across a distributed landscape to provide a common data foundation for data consumers.

-The ability to compose and re-use data services with IBM’s data fabric on IBM Cloud Pak for Data allows you to tackle a variety of use cases such as multi-cloud data integration, governance and privacy, customer 360, and MLOps and Trustworthy AI.
+The ability to compose and re-use data services with IBM’s data fabric on IBM Cloud Pak for Data allows you to tackle a variety of use cases such as data integration, data governance, AI governance, and data science and MLOps.
 In this way, the IBM data fabric delivers end-to-end automation to maximize productivity and time–to–value such as automated policy and business controls enforcement – all while leaving data where it resides.
 Let’s take a look at IBM’s take on some of the specific strengths recognized in Forrester’s Wave below.

 “IBM is a good fit for organizations with large, complex, distributed data stores across hybrid-and-multi-cloud environments, including legacy systems.”

 Key attributes of IBM’s approach to data fabric